Did You Know? TMKOC'S Munmun Dutta Has Worked With Big Stars In Films

 Munmun Dutta’s Film Appearance-

-The TMKOC actress made her film debut in Mumbai Xpress in 2005 in the black comedy film The Black Comedy, starring Kamal Haasan in the lead role.
-She additionally acted as Shuli in the 2006 movie Holiday, directed by Pooja Bhatt.
-In 2018, she also starred in a short film called The Little Goddess.
+The TMKOC actress made her film debut in a Mumbai Xpress (2005), and it is a black comedy film.
+The movie starred Kamal Hassan in the lead role and also starred Manisha Koirala and Saurabh Shukla in the movie.
+She also acted as Shuli in the movie named Holiday (2006), which is directed by Pooja Bhatt.
+Munmun Dutta also starred in a short film called The Little Goddess in 2018.

 For more updates, follow IWMBuzz.com.